rish-16/Regolith/README.md

 This README provides an in-depth review of the language, its nuances, and syntax.

 ### The Name
 Regolith is the blanket of loose rock deposits on the surface of space rocks, planets, and moons.
-It represents the flexibility and surface level nature of the language.
+It represents the flexibility and surface-level nature of the language.
 Crazy connection, I know.
 For more information about the name, check out its [Wikipedia page](https://en.wikipedia.org/wiki/Regolith).

 ## Why build it?
 I built Regolith while learning about compilers and interpreters.
 It's based off Pseudocode because of its use in teaching beginners how to use logic to solve problems.
 I use Python for almost every project I take up, be it at work or for side-projects; I decided to use the language to make Regolith owing to its simplicity and structure.